peterc/rubydoom/README.md

 ## Benchmarking

-The whole simulation can be driven deterministically: seed the RNG, record a demo (per-tic player input), then replay it under different Ruby/JIT configurations.
-Output is byte-identical given the same seed.
+The simulation can be driven deterministically: seed the RNG, record a demo, then replay it under different configurations.
+Output is identical given the same seed.

 ```sh
 # Record (interactive play, normal 35 Hz)